 - Regular income (at least 600 EUR per month)

-- Employment since at least 1 month
+- Employment for at least 1 month

 - For self-employed persons and freelancers should submit at least 1 income tax assessment, which isn’t older than 3 years